slok/terraform-provider-onepasswordorg/README.md

 ## How does it work

 1password connect API doesn't allow managing resources other than secrets.
-Thats we this provider needs the `op` CLI.
+Thats why this provider needs the `op` CLI.

 The `op` CLI needs a real user in onepassword to be used, so the recomendation to automate things using this provider is to create a separate account only for automation purposes.